Protoqol/Quark/.github/README.md

 To use the table data, create a class (use singular pascal-cased version of table name as class name) which extends `Protoqol\Quark\Database\QModel`.
-> If you want to user a different class name you can overwrite the `public $table` property in your class with the correct table name.
+> If you want to use a different class name you can overwrite the `public $table` property in your class with the correct table name.

 This class will give you a few methods to interact with your data such as: